malwarebo/conductor/README.md

 - **Stripe**: USD, EUR, GBP (perfect for international payments)
 - **Xendit**: IDR, SGD, MYR, PHP, THB, VND (great for Southeast Asia)

-Just specify the currency in your request, and the system automatically picks the best provider!
+Just specify the currency in your request, and the system automatically picks the best provider.

 ## Important Notes